sharbelxo/HowToSmartContract/Structure.md

 Now, we are going to learn what each dependency is used for:
 ### solc:

-solcjs is a Node.js library and command-line tool that is used to compile solidity files.
+solc.js is a Node.js library and command-line tool that is used to compile solidity files.
 Solidity is an object-oriented, high-level programming language we are going to use to write/implement our Smart Contract.

 ### web3:

+web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.

 ### mocha:

+Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+We are going to use mocha when testing our Smart Contract.

 ### ganache-cli:
 ### @truffle/hdwallet-provider: